lh3/minipileup/README.md

 for.
 In principle, you can parse the samtools mpileup output to generate a VCF but minipileup is faster and more convenient.

-I often see questions about how to get allele counts from alignments.
-The [htsbox][htsbox] pileup command has implemented this functionality since 2012 but few are using it.
-Minipileup is derived from htsbox.
-I hope as a separate repo, minipileup may become more useful.
+Minipileup is adapted from the [htsbox][htsbox] pileup command which was initially implemented in 2012 and has been a tool I frequently use to investigate alignment data.

 [htsbox]: https://github.com/lh3/htsbox